Illydth/imcMonsterCreator/README.md

 *NOTE: This system is only intended to support 5th Edition.
-While there are definately ways to make this support different systems (specifically other D&D Based Systems like 4th Edition or Pathfinder 1e/2e, the data JSON is all in a VERY specific format built from 5th edition resources (namely 5eAPI and 5eTools which we'll get into later), so to generate 4th or 3.5 or patfhinder monsters you would need to format the resources very specifically.
+While there are definately ways to make this support different systems (specifically other D&D Based Systems like 4th Edition or Pathfinder 1e/2e, the data JSON is all in a VERY specific format built from 5th edition resources, so to generate 4th or 3.5 or patfhinder monsters you would need to format the resources very specifically.
 While the 5eAPI and 5eTools JSON formats are fairly standard enough that it's possible, it is WELL outside the socpe of this document or my support of this product to try to get it working with anything NOT coming explicitly from 5eAPI or 5eTools.

 ----
 ## What is imcMonsterCreator